 Analysis of the steady state solution and of the transient regime for the heat equation on a bounded interval, with constant initial data and Dirichlet boundary conditions.
 Method of separation of variables to solve the mixed problem for the homogeneous heat equation with homogeneous Dirichlet boundary conditions.
 Convergence of the series (and of its derivatives) constructed by the method of separation of variables.
-Attainability of the initial condition in the least square (or L^2) sense and in the uniform convergence topology on compact subsets of the domain not containing the right-hand side.
+Attainability of the initial condition in the least square (or $L^2$ ) sense.

-Energy method to establish uniqueness of solutions of the mixed problem for the nonhomogeneous heat equation on bounded C^1 -domains with Dirichlet boundary conditions and initial condition satisfied in the L^2 sense.
+Energy method to establish uniqueness of solutions of the mixed problem for the nonhomogeneous heat equation on bounded $C^1$ -domains with Dirichlet boundary conditions and initial condition satisfied in the $L^2$ sense.